HNC Electronic Engineering (Day Release)

 Entry requirements (minimum)

-- NC Engineering
+- NC Engineering or equivalent, or

 - We will consider your application if you have relevant experience but no formal qualifications.